dendronhq/dendron-site/vault/dendron.topic.pod.v2.builtin.airtable.export.md

 - NOTE: the key must exist in Airtable before you are able to create a new value

+#### common options

+The following options apply for `string`, `boolean`, and `number` values

+- required: if set, throw error if field is not present
+- strictNullChecks: if set, throw error if field is null

 #### string value

 String value is the name of the field in Dendron.
 You can use any valid [[NoteProps|dendron://dendron.docs/pkg.common-all#noteprops]] as the value